 But, the main question is, regardless what flavour you choose, how do you get the frozen popsicle out of the mould?
 Simple, just dip it in hot water for a few seconds, and ta-daah, some crazy magic happens, the popsicle comes out in no time.
 Now, just enjoy these beauties and relax, summer's here to stay, hopefully.

-- 1/2 cup fresh strawberries
+- 1 cup fresh strawberries

-- 1/2 cup fresh blueberries
+- 1 cup fresh blueberries

-- 250 g mascarpone cheese (8 ounces)
+- 1 cup mascarpone cheese

 - 1 banana

+Freeze for at least 2 hours.
 To remove the popsicle from the mould, simply dip it into hot water for 2-3 seconds, it should then come off easily.